 When the going gets tough, the tough rely on positive self-affirmation.

 In Sanskrit, the word “mantra” means “instrument of thought”.
 And indeed, mantras are one of the best tools for redirecting negative thoughts and replacing them with positive ones.

-Everybody experiences pain or self-doubt during a race.
+Everybody experiences pain or self-doubt during a race or hard workout.
 Once things start to hurt, taking another step becomes about as appealing as poison ivy toilet paper.
 But concentrating on the pain can trigger a cycle of self-defeating thoughts.
 Mantras are there to break this cycle and pull you into a positive loop instead.